This Haunted Hayride In Minnesota Will Make Your Hair Stand On End

 And if that’s not enough to convince you, check out this freaky trailer from the 2015 hayride.

-For more information, visit this attraction’s website.
+For more information, visit the Dead End Hayride website.
 Have you ever been brave enough to ride?
 Are you going this year?
 Let us know in the comments below!
-Don’t forget to check out these beautiful fall destinations in Minnesota.
+Don’t forget to take a drive to check out these beautiful fall destinations in Minnesota.
 Don’t worry, these spots aren’t spooky, they’re scenic.

 What are the most haunted places in Minnesota?

 - Roselawn Cemetery

 - St. Cloud State University